Algorithmic Recourse in the Wild: Understanding the Impact of Data and Model Shifts: Appendix

-We can now establish the main theoretical results of this paper.
+Not changing the training setup between models $\mathcal{M}_1$ and $\mathcal{M}_2$ allows us to ensure the differences in the models are entirely due to shifts in the data distribution, and not caused by hyperparameter variations or changes in the training procedures.
+Further, the fraction of $\mathcal{CF}_1$ predicted as $-1$ by $\mathcal{M}_2$ in step 6 above represents the ``invalidation" of recourses that we report and wish to empirically and theoretically analyze in this paper.
+We refer to this phenomenon as \textbf{``recourse invalidation"}, and quantify the fraction using the terms \textbf{``invalidation probability"} and \textbf{``invalidation percentage"}. \hideh{ We can now establish the main theoretical results of this paper.
 We wish to show: \begin{itemize} \item Cost definitions for sparse recourses are such that there exists a tradeoff between the costs and the invalidation percentages of recourses.
 Thus, to reduce the chances of invalidation upon updating the model, decision makers need to deliberately produce higher cost recourses than necessary. \item There exists a model agnostic, non-zero lower bound on the probability of invalidation of recourses produced by sparse counterfactual based recourse generation algorithms.
-Thus, decision makers can never guarantee that the recourses they provide are completely invulnerable to distribution shifts. \end{itemize}
+Thus, decision makers can never guarantee that the recourses they provide are completely invulnerable to distribution shifts. \end{itemize} }